Constraining the AGN formation channel for detected black hole binary mergers up to z=1.5 with the Quaia catalogue: Discussion and conclusion

 We estimate the bolometric luminosity of every AGN using the magnitudes in the Gaia ${\rm G}_{\rm RP}$ band.
 We also estimate the completeness of our catalogue as a function of redshift for different values of bolometric luminosity threshold.
 The average value of the completeness within the 90 per cent CL localisation volume of each GW event is used during the likelihood maximisation process.

 We calculate the posterior probability function on $f_{\rm AGN}$ for different thresholds on the bolometric luminosity.
 We find that this function always peaks at $f_{\rm AGN}=0$.
 We calculate the upper limits of the 68, 90, and 95 per cent credibility intervals on $f_{\rm AGN}$.
 The main results of this work are summarised in Figure \ref{fig:95percentrej} and in Table \ref{tab:cirej}.
 In particular we estimate that no more than the 21 per cent of the detected GW events used in our analysis originated from an un-obscured AGN with a bolometric luminosity higher than $10^{44.5}{\rm erg\ s}^{-1}$ with 95 per cent credibility.
 Objects brighter than such threshold consist of almost the entirety of our Quaia sample.
 Fainter objects are not included due to the flux limitations of Gaia.
 Tighter constraints are obtained when higher luminosity thresholds are considered.
-In particular we find that $f_{\rm AGN}$ is not greater than 11 per cent at a CL of 95 per cent when un-obscured quasars brighter than $10^{45}{\rm erg\ s}^{-1}$ are considered.
+In fact we find that $f_{\rm AGN}$ is not greater than 11 per cent at a CL of 95 per cent when un-obscured quasars brighter than $10^{45}{\rm erg\ s}^{-1}$ are considered.
+The dependence of the constraining power of our analysis with respect to the luminosity threshold is primarily caused by the fact that more luminous AGN are rared than dimmer ones, and spatial-correlation analyses that make use of catalogues of rare potential host environments are characterised by lower levels of noise.

+From the point of view of the theoretical modeling of binary formation in AGN discs, there is a lack of general consensus regarding the relation between the accretion rate or the luminosity of the host environment and its efficiency to produce systems that merge in the LVK band.
+In \citet{Yang19b}, for example, it is found that the merger rate of sBHs increases, even if weakly, as a function of the AGN accretion rate.
+On the other hand, in \citet{Grishin24} it is argued that AGN with a luminosity $\gtrsim10^{45}{\rm erg\ s}^{-1}$ are expected not to develop in their disc regions in which the net torque exerted by the gas onto the compact objects is null.
+In these regions, usually referred to as "migration traps", an enhanced pile-up of objects might form in less luminous AGN, making them potentially more efficient in forming binaries with respect to brighter hosts \citep[however, see also][where it is argued that, due to gap-opening mechanisms induced by the motion of the heaviest BHs in the disc, also AGN less luminous than $10^{43.5}{\rm erg\ s}^{-1}$ are not expected to develop stable migration traps.]{Gilbaum24}

 Thanks to the increase of a factor $\approx5$ with respect to \citet{Veronesi23} in the number of used GW events, and to the high level of completeness of the quasar catalogue, we are able to put much tighter constraints on the efficiency of the AGN channel (see Figure \ref{fig:95percentrej} for a comparison with our previous work).